Form F: the Certificate of Payment

 The Strata Property Act does not provide that the agreement to purchase a strata lot be unconditional or free of subjects.

 The maximum a strata corporation can charge for a Form F is $15.
-Sometimes a rush fee is charged by the strata corporation if the Form F is requested with less than 7 days notice.
+Sometimes a rush fee is charged by the strata corporation or the strata property manager if the Form F is requested with less than 7 days notice.

 The strata corporation is responsible for providing the Form F. Under the Strata Property Act, the strata council carries out the duties of the strata corporation.